Get

 Image Credit: 9gifts, Shutterstock

-Liver spots are flat; they are not raised.
+Liver or age spots on dogs are flat; they are not raised.
 They tend to be oval and can be slightly darker than your dog’s normal skin tone, such as dark brown.
 Liver spots are small but may merge over time to become sizable.
 In dogs, they’re more noticeable in areas with minimal hair or in dogs with light fur.

 If you think your dog has liver spots, you should contact your vet directly for an assessment.
 They can provide you with more information and a care plan.